colinphil/responsible-ai-web-scraper/README.md

 # Responsible-AI-Web-Scraper

 Set of files used to identify potential sources for the Where in the World is AI?
 Map and the Responsible AI Portal.
+As of now, scrapes Google Scholar and TechCrunch.
+The Google Drie API and Sheets API alongisde gspread are used to automatically upload the results to a Google Sheet.
 Tools: BeautifulSoup, Google Drive + Sheets API, gspread